-Crawling means scanning the website, its sections, content, keywords, headings, hyperlinks, images by thousands of small bots.
+Crawling means scanning the website, its sections, content, keywords, headings, hyperlinks, and images by thousands of small boats.

 A search engine index is a gigantic catalogue or a library full of websites from all over the world.

-You can follow up the indexing of your website on Google by making use of an online tool called Google Search Console.
+You can follow up on the indexing of your website on Google by using an online tool called Google Search Console.

-Mind you that results that are generated by the search engine to the end-users are based on the keywords that are entered by the user and how well those keywords are well answered by the content that had been index some few weeks or months back.
+Mind you, the results generated by the search engine to the end-users are based on the keywords entered by the user and how well those keywords are well answered by the content that had been indexed some few weeks or months back.

 1. On-Page SEO.

-On-page SEO is the tradition of optimizing different web pages to rank more eminent and earn more consistent traffic in search engines.
+On-page SEO is the tradition of optimising different web pages to rank more eminent and earn more consistent traffic in search engines.

-Now you know what on-page SEO is, its time you get started wit hacking your way around on-page SEO.
+So now you know what on-page SEO is, it’s time you get started with hacking your way around on-page SEO.

-The content of a page is what gives it deserving of a search result spot.
+The content of a page gives it deserving a search result spot.
 It is what the user came to see and is therefore very relevant to the search engines.

-Most bloggers write weak content and try to get backlinks to it, but I must tell you that the game has changed
+Most bloggers write weak content and try to get backlinks, but I must tell you that the game has changed.

-As such, it is important to create good content.
+As such, it is essential to create good content.